Don Dunstan: Don Dunstan Foundation

 The Don Dunstan Foundation was established by Dunstan at the University of Adelaide in 1999, shortly before his death, to push for progressive change and to honour Dunstan's memory.
 Dunstan had spent his last months helping to lay the platform for its establishment.
 At the inauguration of the body Dunstan had said, "What we need is a concentration on the kind of agenda which I followed and I hope that my death will be useful in this."

 The Foundation aims to represent and advocate for the values of its founder, such as cultural diversity, fair distribution of wealth, human rights advocacy, and Indigenous rights in Australia.
-Among other initiatives, it runs a series of annual events, such as a conference on homelessness, the IPAA Don Dunstan Oration, and the Lowitja O'Donoghue Oration, Hugo Lecture, AdMental, Southgate Oration and Human Rights Oration.
+Among other initiatives, it runs a series of annual events, such as a conference on homelessness, the IPAA Don Dunstan Oration, the Hugo Lecture, AdMental, Southgate Oration, and Human Rights Oration.
+The Lowitja O'Donoghue Oration has been held annually since 2007, with a series of speakers illuminating aspects of Indigenous Australians' past and future in Australian society.
+It is held each year in Reconciliation Week.
+Orators have been chosen by O'Donoghue, until her death in February 2024.

 On 3 June 2020, Jane Lomax-Smith was announced as new chair of the organisation, taking over from Lynn Arnold, who had held the position for 10 years and remains on the Board as Director and Patron as of June 2022.